On Air Now

 "You can sit in the sun in your local park, you can drive to other destinations, you can even play sports but only with members of your own households,” but reiterated that social distancing measures must remain in place.

-Secretary of State for Digital, Culture, Media and Sport, Oliver Dowden, took to Twitter to explain which sports are more social distance-friendly.
+Oliver Dowden took to Twitter at the time to explain which sports are more social distance-friendly.

 He wrote: "In recent weeks, our daily exercise has been so important to our health & wellbeing.